Expulsion of Germans from Czechoslovakia: Plans to expel the Sudeten Germans

-Initially, only a few hundred thousand Sudeten Germans were to be affected—people who were perceived as being disloyal to Czechoslovakia and who, according to Beneš and Czech public opinion, had acted as Hitler's "fifth column".
+Initially, only a few hundred thousand Sudeten Germans were to be affected – people who were perceived as being disloyal to Czechoslovakia and who, according to Beneš and Czech public opinion, had acted as Hitler's fifth column.
 Due to the escalation of Nazi atrocities in the Protectorate as the war progressed, there were increasing demands by the Czechoslovak government-in-exile, Czech resistance groups, and the majority of Czechs, for the expulsion of more and more Germans, with no individual investigations or inference of guilt on their part.
-The only exception were to be 160,000 to 250,000 ethnic German anti-fascists, and those ethnic Germans crucial for industries.
+The only exception was to be 160,000 to 250,000 ethnic German anti-fascists, and those ethnic Germans crucial for industries.
 The Czechs and their government did not want a future Czechoslovakia to be burdened with a sizable German minority.

 The idea of expelling ethnic Germans from Czechoslovakia was supported by the British Prime Minister Winston Churchill and Britain's Foreign Secretary Anthony Eden.
 In 1942, the Czechoslovak government-in-exile received the formal support of the United Kingdom for the expulsion of Germans from Czechoslovakia and, in March 1943, President Beneš received Moscow's support.
-In June 1943, Beneš traveled to Washington, D.C., and obtained support for the evolving expulsion plans from President Franklin D. Roosevelt.
+In June 1943, Beneš travelled to Washington, D.C., and obtained support for the evolving expulsion plans from President Franklin D. Roosevelt.

 During the German occupation of Czechoslovakia, especially after the Nazis' brutal reprisal for the assassination of Reinhard Heydrich, most of the Czech resistance groups demanded the final solution of the German question, which would have to be achieved by transfer or expulsion.
 Those demands were adopted by the government-in-exile which, beginning in 1943, sought the support of the Allies for the proposal.
 The April 1945 Košice Program, which outlined the postwar political settlement of Czechoslovakia, stipulated an expulsion of Germans and Hungarians from the country.
 The final agreement for the transfer of the German minority however was not reached until 2 August 1945 at the end of the Potsdam Conference.